Cataloochee (Great Smoky Mountains): Early settlement

 Since the early 19th century, settlers were using the grassy balds along the ridges surrounding Cataloochee to raise livestock.
 Temporary herding camps were in place by 1814, when Henry Colwell made the first land purchase.
 In 1834, Henry's son, James Colwell (1797–1867) moved the family to Cataloochee.
 The spelling of "Colwell" was eventually changed to "Caldwell."
 The Caldwells were accompanied by the family of Young Bennett.
 Both families settled near the heart of Big Cataloochee, where their descendants would remain until the government forced them out in the 1930s.

 George Palmer arrived in Cataloochee in 1838 and settled at the eastern end of Big Cataloochee.
 Family tradition recalls that Palmer had lost a fortune drinking and gambling in Waynesville and decided to move to Cataloochee to make a fresh start.
 Like the Caldwells and the Bennetts, the Palmers would remain in the valley until the arrival of the national park.
 A notable late arrival in Big Cataloochee was Jonathan Woody (1812–1894), who arrived shortly after the Civil War.

 Caldwell Fork was probably named after John Caldwell, a grandson of the original settlers.
 John settled near the modern junction of the Caldwell Fork Trail and Big Fork Ridge Trail (the original road from Waynesville to Cataloochee passed through here), and a small community grew up around him.
 Prominent early settlers along Caldwell Fork include Sol Sutton, Elijah Messer (1844–1936), and Jesse McGee.

 In 1854, Jack Vess, a son-in-law of George Palmer, and Daniel Cook (1831–1908) became the first permanent settlers in Little Cataloochee, which is opposite Noland Mountain to the north of the main settlement.
 Cook's daughter Rachel married Will Messer (1870–1946), a son of Elijah.
-Will Messer would eventually become Cataloochee's wealthiest man.
+Messer would eventually become Cataloochee's wealthiest man.
 Other notable early settlers in Little Cataloochee included William Noland and his son-in-law, Evan Hannah (1802–1878).